lschpmn/broadcast-files/README.md

 ## Encryption

-The server creates a public/private keypair on initial startup.
-It embeds the public key into the html page for the client.
-The front end also generates its own public/private keypair on load.
-The public key is sent to the server in the `x-crypto-key` header.
+The server and client both create a public/private keypair on initial startup.
+The server embeds its public key into the html page that's served to the client.
+The client uses the header `x-crypto-key` to send its public key to the server.
+All communication back and forth is symmetrically (AES-GCM) encrypted, and the key is asymmetrically encrypted and sent along with the message.
+The receiving party uses their private key to decrypt the symmetrical key, then use that to decrypt the message.
+This was needed due to the size and performance limitations of asymmetrical encryption.

 ##### Encryption Disclaimer